MC-Spraint/DSA-IN_TS-2024/interview_prep/Important_Interview_Questions(L1)/nodejs.questions.md

 #### [8] Event Loop:

-The event loop is the mechanism that enables Node.js to achieve non-blocking I/O and event-driven concurrency despite JavaScript being single-threaded.
+The event loop is the mechanism that enables NodeJs to achieve **'Non-blocking' I/O and 'Event-driven' concurrency** despite JavaScript being single-threaded.

 In Node.js, most operations are executed asynchronously.
-When asynchronous functions complete, they get popped out of the call stack firing an event and their callbacks are pushed into the event queue sequentially.
+When asynchronous functions complete, they get popped out of the call stack each firing an event and a callback is attached to it.

-As the callbacks get pushed onto the event queue, the Event Loop processes them completing their event cycles one by one as they come out the other end in a FIFO pattern and constantly checks the queue to see if any callbacks are still waiting to be processed.
-If there are, it takes each callback one by one and processes them, thus making Node.js asynchronous.
+And as these events are pushed into the event queue sequentially, the 'Event-Loop' processes them one by one by executing their corresponding callbacks, as they come out the other end in a FIFO pattern.

+And it even constantly checks if there are more events in the queue.
+Whenever there are, it takes each event one by one and processes them, thus making Node.js asynchronous.

 #### [9] Event-Emitter